iivanoo/covid-apps-observer/data/data_us/reports/resources/com.ninety8point6.patientapp___2.49.1/report.md

 <img src="1_star_reviews_wordcloud.png" alt="com.ninety8point6.patientapp 1 reviews"/>
 </p>

+> Absolutely useless, I've had 2 appointments and both times they told me to go to a doctor for just routine illness.
+What is the reason to use this app if they just tell you to go in person everytime?
+The whole point is trying to avoid going in public while ill but apparently they don't understand that.<br> :date: __2021-04-29 16:22:05__

 > Doctors won't order regular check up or lab work if you ask for.
 They will tell you to go for an in person consultation.
 Also it's only for adults, if you have children, they won't help you.<br> :date: __2021-04-28 14:00:38__

 > Horrific experience.
 I filled out the application and once I got connected (after almost and hour) the doctor said he couldn't help without a single question asked.
 We won't use it again.<br> :date: __2021-04-27 03:49:21__